 Signature Value: Signature computed over the CRL.

-Certificate revocation lists created by ACM Private CA are DER-encoded.
+Certificate revocation lists created by Amazon Web Services Private CA are DER-encoded.
 You can use the following OpenSSL command to list a CRL.

-For more information, see Planning a certificate revocation list (CRL) in the Private Certificate Authority (PCA) User Guide
+For more information, see Planning a certificate revocation list (CRL) in the Amazon Web Services Private Certificate Authority User Guide